 Leaks and Breaches: The What, How… and Why You Must Protect Yourself!

-You read about them in the news, or — you receive notices about them in the mail or on your everyday personal social feed.
-And no, it’s not […]
+You read about them in the news, or — you receive notices about them in the mail or on your everyday social feed.

 You read about them in the news, or — you receive notices about them in the mail or on your everyday personal social feed.
 And no, it’s not just you: they’re happening more often, and getting more brazen and serious all the time.
 Large scale data breaches, leaks, and hacking attacks occur multiple times each day.
 Estimates for major (large-scale, corporate) data leaks ran upwards of 2000 in 2019 — and of course smaller-scale hacks aimed at private users are happening far more often — think more along the lines of 2000 attacks per day.